itscanner/ELE-3320-Calculator/README.md

 # DSP Grade Calculator

 This is a calculator for calculating your grade in ELE-3320.
-It stores the data

 ## Features